MicrosoftDocs/power-automate-docs/articles/ui-flows/desktop/variable-data-types.md

 A common practice is to use a **For each** action to iterate through the items of a list.

-> [!NOTE]
-> You can find all the available properties of the lists in the [respective documentation article](https://review.docs.microsoft.com/en-us/power-automate/ui-flows/desktop/datatype-properties#lists).
+ You can find all the available properties of the lists in the [respective documentation article](https://review.docs.microsoft.com/en-us/power-automate/ui-flows/desktop/datatype-properties#lists).

 ### Datatables